One of the questions I get all the time as a car accident lawyer is: “Can someone else drive my car and be covered on my insurance?”

 What if someone else drives my car and destroys another person’s property?

-If someone else drives your car and destroys another person’s property then the Property Protection Insurance coverage that all drivers are required to carry on their vehicles will cover “accidental damage to tangible property” which “consists of physical injury to or destruction of the property and loss of use of the property so injured or destroyed.”
+If someone else drives your car and destroys another person’s property then the Property Protection Insurance coverage that everyone who operates a vehicle in Michigan are required to carry on their vehicles will cover “accidental damage to tangible property” which “consists of physical injury to or destruction of the property and loss of use of the property so injured or destroyed.”
 (MCL 500.3121(1) and (3))

 Specifically, PPI insurance, which is provided “without regard to fault,” covers up to $1 million for: (1) damage to “vehicles and their contents” so long as they are unoccupied and “parked in a manner as not to cause unreasonable risk of the damage which occurred”; and (2) damage to fences, trees or types of tangible property.
 (MCL 500.3121(2) and (5); 500.3123(1)(a))